SujanSharma07/Serverless-Data-Processing-Pipeline/README.md

-📦 Serverless Data Processing Pipeline with AWS
+# 📦 Serverless Data Processing Pipeline with AWS

-📘 Overview
+## 📘 Overview
 This project implements a serverless, event-driven architecture using AWS services to process large CSV files.
 It leverages:

-Amazon S3: For storing input and output CSV files.
+- **Amazon S3**: For storing input and output CSV files

-AWS Lambda: To process CSV files and handle business logic.
+- **AWS Lambda**: To process CSV files and handle business logic

-Amazon SNS (Simple Notification Service): To publish notifications about processing events.
+- **Amazon SNS**: To publish notifications about processing events

-Amazon SQS (Simple Queue Service): To queue messages for downstream processing.
+- **Amazon SQS**: To queue messages for downstream processing

-🎯 Objectives
+## 🎯 Objectives
-Efficiently process large CSV files uploaded to S3.
+- Efficiently process large CSV files uploaded to S3

-Implement a decoupled architecture using SNS and SQS.
+- Implement a decoupled architecture using SNS and SQS

-Ensure scalability and fault tolerance.
+- Ensure scalability and fault tolerance

-Provide clear logging and monitoring through AWS CloudWatch. aws.amazon.com
+- Provide clear logging and monitoring through AWS CloudWatch

-🏗️ System Architecture
+## 🏗️ System Architecture
-plaintext
-Copy
-Edit

 +----------------+        +----------------+        +----------------+        +----------------+
 |                |        |                |        |                |        |                |
 |    Amazon S3   +------->+  AWS Lambda    +------->+     Amazon SNS +------->+     Amazon SQS  |